cnstechnicalgroup/role-mail/README.md

-Role: cns.postfix
+Role: cns.mail
 ========

-This role installs and configures postfix.
+This role sets system mailname and installs / configures postfix on Debian.

 Requirements
 ------------